This post may contain affiliate links. Please read our disclosure policy.

 Air fryer salmon patties

-To cook canned salmon patties in the air fryer, spray the basket with oil and each side of the patties with oil.
-Cook on 400 for 8-10 minutes.
+To cook the salmon patties in the air fryer, spray the basket with oil and each side of the patties with oil.
+Cook at 400 degrees F for 8-10 minutes.

 Join Southern Food and Fun Community group